How to Store Bathrobes Correctly: Hanging or Lying Down?

 • Halve the width

-Certainly, every bathrobe owner develops his own technique, especially since the width of the folded garment must be oriented to the wardrobe’s conditions.
+Indeed, every bathrobe owner develops their technique.
+This is especially true since the width of the folded garment must be oriented to the wardrobe’s conditions.

 Leave a Reply